playphil/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

     RUN apk -q add libcap
 after

-    FROM httpd:2.4.41
+    FROM httpd:2.4.41-alpine
     RUN apk -q add libcap=2.27-r0 --no-cache

-These changes ensure we are pulling a certain version of the base docker image as well as the package we are adding to our container.
+These changes ensure we are pulling a certain version of the base alpine os image from docker hub, as well as the package we are adding to our container.

-Push your changes
+Push your changes to your source repository

     git add .
     git commit -m "fixed docker FROM to a pinned version"